GalacticDynamics/unxt/docs/index.md

 [![DOI][zenodo-badge]][zenodo-link]

-If you found this library to be useful in academic work, then please cite.
+If you found this library to be useful and want to support the development and maintenance of lower-level code libraries for the scientific community, please consider citing this work.

 ## See also: other libraries in the Quax ecosystem